mosip/documentation/docs/contributions.md

 The organization has broadened its contributions to other essential components of the digital credentialing stack - Inji.

 **About Thoughtworks**: Thoughtworks is a global technology consultancy renowned for integrating strategy, design, and engineering to foster digital innovation.
 With over 10,500 skilled professionals across 48 offices in 19 countries, the organization has a legacy of delivering impactful solutions for our clients over the past three decades.
-We pride ourselves on leveraging technology to address complex business challenges and drive meaningful change.
+The company prides itself on leveraging technology to address complex business challenges and drive meaningful change.

 ## [Infosys](https://www.infosys.com/)